DanyPalma/Resume/src/typst/main.typ

   title: "FEPrep",
   technologies: "Turborepo, Next.js, TypeScript, libSQL, tRPC, Drizzle ORM, Expo, Lucia, React Native, TailwindCSS, Vercel",
   details: (
-    "Developed the back-end of an educational platform with 200+ daily users to study for the FE Exam at UCF.", "Implemented a end-to-end typesafe libSQL API using tRPC, Drizzle ORM and Zod.", "Adapted endpoints to optimize query speed by 26% and reduce total API calls by 33%", "Increased server-side component efficiency 14% by caching results to be reused on subsequent requests."
+    "Developed the back-end of an educational platform with 200+ DAU to study for the FE Exam at UCF.", "Adapted endpoints to optimize query speed by 26% and reduce total API calls by 33%", "Increased server-side component efficiency 14% by caching results to be reused on subsequent requests."
   )